PavlaBerankova/MyRecipe/README.md

 5. Build and run the application by clicking the "Play" button or pressing `Cmd + R`.

-6. The Guess Number app will launch in the simulator or on your connected iOS device, allowing you to play the game and test its features.
+6. The MyRecipe app will launch in the simulator or on your connected iOS device, allowing you to play the game and test its features.

-Have fun playing Guess Number!

 ## Screenshots